esl/MongooseIM/doc/modules/mod_mam.md

 * **Example:** `modules.mod_mam.full_text_search = false`

 Enables full text search in message archive (see *Full Text Search* paragraph).
-Please note that the full text search is currently only implemented for `"rdbms"` and `"riak"` backends.
+Please note that the full text search is currently only implemented for `"rdbms"` and `"riak(deprecated)"` backends.
 Also, full text search works only for messages archived while this option is enabled.

 #### <a id="is_archivable_message"></a>`is_archivable_message/3` callback